Water Softener Size Calculator

 - Effective hardness

-- Working softening capacity available at the selected resin volume and salt dose.
+- The working grain capacity available at the selected resin volume and salt dose, not necessarily the nominal grain label.

 - Regeneration

-- The brine cycle that restores hardness-removal capacity in the resin bed.
+- The brine recharge cycle that restores the resin's ability to exchange hardness minerals.

 References: